Digital Literacy Programs

 Initially our digital literacy programs will provide exposure to computers, internet and the benefits that this technology can play in the rural communities.
 After a basic to intermediate digital literacy knowledge base is established we will begin our rural online vocational training program.

-digital literacy classes
+digital literacy Education

 In late 2015, we partnered with local Sierra Leone non-profit, Sierra Leone Rising and World Vision, to launch an all girls intro to coding course in the rural village of Bumpe.
 The 7 week course was developed by a Salesforce.come coding engineer from Silicon Valley, taught remotely via Skype and was offered to 15 female highschool students coming from Bumpe and Golu.
 To learn more about this program and to see more pictures click below.

-Basics of Computing
+Teacher training: Basics of Computing